elixir-oslo/elixir-oslo.github.io/tos.md

 ## Limitation of Liability

-Under no circumstances and under no legal theory, whether in tort (including negligence), contract, or otherwise, shall Albert-Ludwigs-Universität, Freiburg im Breisgau or any other entity which provides resources for the Service be liable to anyone for any indirect, special, incidental, or consequential damages of any character arising as a result of the use of this Service including, without limitation, damages for loss of goodwill, work stoppage,
+Under no circumstances and under no legal theory, whether in tort (including negligence), contract, or otherwise, shall the University of Bergen (UiB), University of Oslo (UiO), University of Tromsø (UiT), The Norwegian University of Science and Technology (NTNU) or the Norwegian University of Life Sciences (NMBU) or any other entity which provides resources for the Service be liable to anyone for any indirect, special, incidental, or consequential damages of any character arising as a result of the use of this Service including, without limitation, damages for loss of goodwill, work stoppage,